istaari/Leetcode/DSA_NOTES.md

 #### (c) Binary to Hexadecimal

-- **Explanation**: Group the binary digits into sets of 4 bits from the right, then convert each group into its hexadecimal equivalent.
+- Group the binary digits into sets of 4 bits from the right, then convert each group into its hexadecimal equivalent.

-- **Example**: Convert binary `10111101` to hexadecimal.

   ```
+  // Convert binary `10111101` to hexadecimal.

   Grouping: 1011 1101
   1011 (binary) = B (hex)
   1101 (binary) = D (hex)